shuqi-mo/FraudDetectionByCUSBoost/README.md

 # FraudDetection
-code and data set for the Machine Learning and Data Mining course project!
+code and data set for the paper!